How Can I Get a Social Security Card While Living Abroad?

 Green Card Holders Living Overseas

-Having a Green Card but living overseas doesn’t disqualify you from getting an SSN.
-The application process is the same, but keep in mind:
+Having a Green Card but living overseas does not disqualify you from getting an SSN.
+The application process is the same, but keep a few things in mind:

-• Your Green Card status is safe when applying for an SSN
+• Your Green Card status is not affected by applying for an SSN

 • Long absences (over 6 months) may raise questions about your permanent residence